chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

             FG = s0.p0.s1.p1.s2.p2...sn-2.pn-2.sn-1,pn-1.sn.pn

-A characteristic property of aFootball as CHASS is that every *playing interval* starts in *stasis*.
+A characteristic property of organismic aFootball as CHASS is that every *playing interval* starts in *stasis*.
 Therefore, the number of **bifurcations** in a playing interval is not so deep and we must wait that chaos is not probable to appears.
 Figure 0.1. illustrate the **dual ball-control bifurcation diagram of the football game** for the two teams.
 This is the **history** and **punctuared evolution** of the football game where the expected and the unexpected can be read.

 ![](http://chazzpm.github.com/aFICSCHASS/images/00DualBifurcationBCmode.png "Figure 0.1.
 Dual Ball-Control Bifurcation Diagram of the aFootball Game")